 How the Passenger Protect Program Works

-- the individual will engage or attempt to engage in an act that would threaten transportation security; or
+- Engage, or attempt to engage, in an act that would threaten transportation security; or

 Bringing the proper identification to the airport will help with an efficient identity screening and check-in process.